wp-plugins/nelio-ab-testing/readme.txt

 = 3.3.6 =
 * Bug fix with form submission tracking code.
-* Bug fix with older versions of IE, where trailing commas in JavaScrip fails throw an exception.
+* Bug fix with older versions of IE, where trailing commas in JavaScript fails throw an exception.